-The total pension liability in the June 30, 2023, actuarial valuation was determined using the following actuarial assumption, applied to all periods included in the measurement:
+The total pension liability in the actuarial valuation was determined using the following actuarial assumption, applied to all periods included in the measurement:

-Inflation 2.40%

-Salary increases 3.25%, average, including inflation

-Investment rate of return 6.70%, net of pension plan investment expense.
+September 30, 2024 September 30, 2023 Inflation 2.40% 2.40% Salary increases (average, including inflation) 3.50% 3.25% Investment rate of return (net of pension plan investment expense, including inflation) 6.70% 6.70%

-including inflation

-Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018.
+Mortality rates for the fiscal year ended September 30, 2024 were based on the PUB-2010 base table, projected generationally with Scale MP-2021.
+Mortality rates for the fiscal year ended September 30, 2023 were based on PUB-2010 base table, projected generationally with Scale MP-2018.

-The actuarial assumptions used in the July 1, 2023, valuation were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
+The actuarial assumptions used in the July 1, 2024 valuation were based on the results of an actuarial experience study for the period July 1, 2018 through June 30, 2023.
+The actuarial assumptions used in the July 1, 2023 valuation were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.

 The long-term expected rate of return on Pension Plan investments was not based on historical returns, but instead is based on a forward-looking capital market economic model.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
 Each asset class assumption is based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
-The target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class are summarized in the following tables: